clementpoh/logic/README.md

 I have wanted to write down what I learned about logic and its related applications for a while.
 What I know best is what I have taught the most.

+I will also include other content outside of the scope of what was taught in University.

-So, much of the material here will have been borrowed heavily from my experience teaching.
-It will cover much of the same ground as the subjects I helped teach at Melbourne University.
+Much of the material here will have been borrowed heavily from my experience teaching.
+It will cover some of the same ground as the subjects I helped teach at Melbourne University.
 Specifically:
 * Logic and Computation;
 * Discrete Structures; and
 * Models of Computation.

-I will include other content which I have learned through my reading or studies as what makes sense.

 Acknowledgements
 ----------------